Establishing Paternity in Newport Beach, CA

 a legal action and is done in the California Superior Court.
 This is the

-arrangements and establishes the rights and privileges of parenting to
+visitation, time-sharing arrangements and establishes the rights and privileges of

 Any man who is said to be the father of a child is entitled, under California